touch2shop/cassandra-elasticsearch-sync/README.md

     - A single primary key column named `id`.
 Composite primary keys are not supported at the moment.
     - A timestamp column with name and type `timestamp`.
 The timestamp must be updated whenever a row is created or updated.

-3. All date-times must be store in the UTC timezone.
+3. All date-times must be saved in the UTC timezone.

 4. All your Elasticsearch mappings must explicitly enable the `_timestamp` field.
 This can be done using: